#credit_card #credit_score | Read More: Credit Card Blogs | Credit Score Blogs

 Credit Cards for Poor Credit Scores?

-Credit cards for poor credit are specifically designed for individuals who have a low credit score (usually below 600 in India) or no credit history at all.
+Individuals with a low credit score (typically below 600 in India) or no credit history at all can specifically apply for credit cards for poor credit.
 These cards often come with more relaxed eligibility requirements, allowing people with poor credit to access credit and begin rebuilding their financial standing.

 Types of Credit Cards for Poor Credit Scores